ContentMine/NCBI2wikidata/README.md

 Building
 ===========

-ScienceSourceIngest is written in Go, and built with Make.
+NCBI2wikidata is written in Go, and built with Make.
 If your system has both the Go toolchain installed and Make, then you should be able to just run:

 ```make```